-A request for mediation, and administrative review, or appeal to NAD or a request for reconsideration of determinations regarding GFP must be made in writing not later than 30 calendar days from receipt of the written notice of the adverse decision.
+A request for mediation, and administrative review, or appeal to NAD or a request for reconsideration of a RMA RO GFP must be made in writing not later than 30 calendar days from receipt of the written notice of the adverse decision.

-A request for reconsideration of a GFP determination, mediation, administrative review or appeal to NAD will be considered "filed" when personally delivered in writing to the appropriate reviewing authority or when the properly addressed request, postage paid, is postmarked.
+A request for a RMA RO GFP determination, reconsideration of a GFP determination, mediation, administrative review or appeal to NAD will be considered "filed" when personally delivered in writing to the appropriate reviewing authority or when the properly addressed request, postage paid, is postmarked.